How to Transition From FTE to Self-Employed (Guide)

 Looking to give moonlighting a try?
 Read “Testing the Waters: Moonlighting as a Part-time Consultant” to explore benefits and preferred approaches

-You have made the decision.
-After assessing the pros and cons and careful planning you are ready to take the next step of leaving your job and becoming independent.
-Now that you have a clear vision of where you want to go, all that is left is your exit strategy.
-How do you leave your current employer and preserve the relationship?
+You’ve made the decision to become an independent consultant.
+Great!
+After assessing the pros and cons and creating a plan, you are ready to take the next step of leaving your job and becoming independent.
+Now that you have a clear vision for your future, all that’s left is creating an exit strategy.
+How do you leave your current employer while maintaining the relationship?

-Make sure that you are mentally and financially able to leave, and have an alternative plan ready to go.
-Do not risk your current employment by having the conversation too early.
+Ensure that you are mentally and financially prepared to leave and have an alternative plan ready to go.
+Avoid risking your current employment by having the conversation too early.
 Go into the exit conversation committed to your decision to leave.
-This time should not be used to ask or dig for information to validate your decision.
+This time should not be used to ask for information to validate your decision.

-How much information do you divulge when you resign?
+How much information should you divulge when you resign from your role?
 It depends.
-You always want to work as ethically as possible.
-Disclose where you’ll be going and the services you’ll be providing.
-You can share your goals for independent consultancy in the next year, and longer term in the next 5 years.
-Talk about the types of clients you plan to work with, especially if you have a good relationship with your employer.
+You always want to act as ethically as possible.
+Disclose what you’ll be doing and the services you’ll be providing.
+You can share your goals for independent consultancy in the next year and in the next five years.
+Feel free to talk about the types of clients you plan to work with, especially if you have a good relationship with your employer.

-If you’re starting a business that will offer a competing project or service – or going to work for a remote competitor – you must first check if you have legal restrictions (in your current contract[s]), and you must abide by those and be “upfront” about them.
-Additionally, you risk burning bridges and isolating yourself from people and resources that could help you.
-Be open and honest with your employer about your reasons for leaving and your plans.
+If you’re starting a business that will offer a competing project or service—or going to work for a remote competitor—you must check if you have legal restrictions (in your current contract[s]) abide by them.
+Be open and honest with your employer about your reasons for leaving and your future plans.
+Otherwise, you risk burning bridges and isolating yourself from people and resources that could help you.

-The amount of notice that you give your employer will depend on the work you are doing, and the situation your employer will be in when you leave.
-Customize your departure based on open projects and time it will take to complete or replace you.
-Making the investment of extra time can be very beneficial; your former employer could either become a client or a pipeline to new business.
+The amount of notice that you give your employer will depend on the work you are doing and the situation your employer will be in upon your departure.
+Make your decision based on open projects and the time it will take to complete or replace you.
+Making the investment of extra time can be extremely beneficial— your former employer could either become a client or a pipeline to new business.

-If you have a bad relationship with your employer and/or are unhappy, review your employment paperwork to find out how much notice you are required to give.
-Even in the worst of circumstances, it is always best to exit with grace and on good terms.
+If you have a strained relationship with your employer or are unhappy in your role, review your employment paperwork to determine the notice period required.
+Even in the worst of circumstances, it’s always best to exit with grace and on good terms.

-In your resignation conversation, communicate your appreciation for your current employer and the skills they helped you develop.
+In the conversation about your resignation, communicate your appreciation for your current employer and the skills they helped you develop.
 Let them know of your intent to maintain a good relationship and be open to their assistance.

-Keep your transition low key and free of drama.
+Make your transition low-key and free of drama.
 You can always say that you are leaving for “personal reasons.”
-Treat your employer like a client by keeping their best interests at the forefront of your actions.
+Treat your employer like a client by keeping their best interests in mind.

-There are some of you who may be in tough situations with a difficult employer.
-If that is the case, spend more of your time and energy moonlighting, finding projects, networking, and letting those you trust in your natural market know that you want to become an independent consultant.
-Build out your next step as best as you can before going to your employer to resign.
-Before you go in to have that conversation, put yourself in an empathetic view.
-Write down any potential concerns that may arise and have a response prepared.
+If you find yourself in a tough situation with a difficult employer, spend more of your time and energy moonlighting, finding projects, networking, and informed trusted contact in your network that you’re looking to transition to independent consulting.
+Outline your next steps as best as you can before approaching your employer to resign.
+Write down any potential concerns that may arise and have a response prepared for them.

-Before you resign, do your legal and policy research.
-It’s important to know what documents you signed and how they impact your transition.
-For example, non-competes are very common in employment contracts.
-Noncompete agreements are often non- enforceable for a number of reasons, including specific state law.
-It is important to know your position, but also openly address the non-compete with your employer.
+Before you resign from your current position, do your research so you know what documents you signed and how they impact your transition.
+For example, non-compete agreements are very common in employment contracts.
+However, noncompetes are often non- enforceable for a number of reasons, including specific state law.
+It’s important to understand your position, but also openly address the non-compete with your employer.

-The example and story below serve as a way to help you formally begin the transition.
+The example and story below serve to help you formally begin the transition.

-You will want to be clear about what you will be doing as a consultant and why.
-Let your employer know that you will not solicit your employer’s clients or do or say anything that would be perceived as unethical.
-If you approach it openly and without confrontation, there is a good chance that even if you have a non-compete, your employer will merely treat it like a piece of paper.
+You should clearly communicate your desire to become an independent consultant and the reasons behind it.
+Inform your employer that you will never solicit your employer’s clients or engage in any actions that might be perceived as unethical.
+If you approach this conversation openly and without confrontation, there’s a good chance that even if you have a non-compete agreement, your employer will disregard it.

-If you plan to work for your employer as an independent, research your company’s policy.
-Some organizations may have a restriction on how soon you can transition from W2 employee to consultant.
-Read any documentation that you signed so that you can be compliant in honoring your contract or negotiate any provision that could prevent you from moving forward as an independent.
+If you plan to work for your current employer as an independent, you’d be wise to research your company’s policy.
+Some organizations may have a restriction on how soon you can transition from W2 employee to independent consultant.
+Read any documentation that you signed so that you can honor your contract or negotiate any provision that could prevent you from moving forward as an independent.

 Taking the time to be proactive before you resign can help you exit even the most difficult situation with integrity.